 An Explanation and Example of the CD Ladder Investment Strategy

-For example, if an investor has $200,000 to invest in CDs and CDs that mature in five years currently pay a 2% annual interest yield, but yields are expected to rise over time, it would make sense to hold off and invest the $200,000 in stages as CD yields rise.
+For example, suppose an investor has $200,000 to invest in CDs, and CDs that mature in five years currently pay a 2% annual interest yield.
+But since yields are expected to rise over time, it would make sense to hold off and invest the $200,000 in stages as CD yields rise.
 To implement a CD ladder investment strategy during a rising CD interest yield environment, an investor would invest the $200,000 in stages, with each CD investment made at a higher CD interest yield, as rates yields over time.
-For the purpose of this example, let’s say an investor using the CD ladder investment strategy invests $50,000 every six months in CDs that mature in five years until the investor has invested $200,000 into five year CDs.
+For the purpose of this example, let’s say an investor using the CD ladder investment strategy invests $50,000 every six months in CDs that mature in five years until the investor has invested $200,000 into five-year CDs.
 It would take two years for the investor to invest the entire $200,000.
-If interest rates rise as expected, let’s say from 2% to 4% over the two year period, then the investor will have averaged into five year CDs that with an 3% average interest yield.
-This provides them an additional 1% interest yield than they would have earned if they had committed all of the $200,000 to a five year CD when they were initially yielding 2%.
+If interest rates rise as expected, let’s say from 2% to 4% over the two-year period, then the investor will have averaged into five-year CDs that with an 3% average interest yield.
+This provides them an additional 1% interest yield than they would have earned if they had committed all of the $200,000 to a five-year CD when they were initially yielding 2%.

 In reality, any time interval can be used by an investor that wants to implement a CD ladder investment strategy.
-The timeframe can be shortened or lengthened and amounts adjusted according to changes in the interest rate environment and outlook.
-The key is to average into CDs as their yields increase over time to capture the higher yielding CDs that are issued later in the timeframe.
+The timeframe can be shortened or lengthened, and the amounts can be adjusted according to changes in the interest rate environment and outlook.
+The key is to average into CDs as their yields increase over time to capture the higher-yielding CDs that are issued later in the timeframe.